-Compulsory components Lectures in GJ 313 are not compulsory, but students are encouraged to be present in order to create a fertile learning environment.
+Lectures in GJ 313 are not compulsory, but students are encouraged to be present in order to create a conducive learning environment.
 The written assignment and the oral exam are compulsory.
-In addition a pre-course reflection paper (following certain guidelines) is compulsory.

 The assessment of GJ 313 comprises two parts:

-- 30 minute oral exam covering relevant issues in the field of media representation (49 % of the final grade)
+- A 30 minute oral exam covering relevant issues in the field of media representation (49% of the final grade)

 Permitted aids under examination